matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 }
 ```

-- In a successful call to an exec-function, replaces the current process image with a new images that's
+- :star: In a successful call to an **exec-function**, replaces the current process image with a new images that's
 loaded into memory.

 ```c